The Spirit Calling His Own: Paul’s Second Missionary Journey

 II.
 The Spirit effectually calls His people through the Word

 II.
-The Spirit sustains and gathers a people for ongoing mission
+The Spirit sustains and gathers His church for ongoing mission

 Conclusion